hackersanddesigners/hd-filesha/README.md

   - a file `.members` (tracking chosen subscribers)
   - a folder `moderation`, where incoming emails landing in `<mlmmj>/<lists>/moderation` are being moved to so to clear the queu for `mlmmj`
+  - and remove `.game-over`, a file that tracks if the GAME OVER email was sent already to the list moderators

 run parse-email with arg <full path to mlmmj list>, eg: